metallicwolf/SIG/README.md

         220,'Sr. Designer',70000,90000

 * Looks in the SQL files for the name of the table and columns.
 Looks for data for tables in CSV files.
   Then the data is converted in the correct format.
   Next, the program generates files with ready-made queries for insertion into tables.
   If there are no SQL files, then the program generates only data files.

-        Employees_New.csv
+        Employees_New.sql

         INSERT INTO EMPLOYEES
         (EMP_ID, F_NAME, L_NAME, SSN, B_DATE, SEX, ADDRESS, JOB_ID, SALARY, MANAGER_ID, DEP_ID)